Vietnam.vn - Nền tảng quảng bá Việt Nam

 Delegates from agencies and organizations take souvenir photos at the event - Photo: VGP/Thuy Dung

-According to Colonel Le Hoang Duong, Deputy Director of the Department of Foreign Affairs, Ministry of Public Security, the consistent viewpoint of the Party and State of Vietnam is to recognize, protect and ensure human rights, especially those of women and children.
+According to Colonel Le Hoang Duong, Deputy Director of the Foreign Affairs Department, Ministry of Public Security, the consistent viewpoint of the Party and State of Vietnam is to recognize, protect and ensure human rights, especially those of women and children.

 The national program on preventing and combating human trafficking in all stages has mobilized the participation of the entire political system, ministries, departments, branches and all people; in which, prevention is the main and fundamental factor in implementing all aspects of work.

-IOM Acting Chief of Mission in Vietnam Mitsue Pembroke highly appreciated Vietnam's efforts to promote safe migration and combat human trafficking, especially the Government's efforts in amending the Law on Prevention and Combating Human Trafficking in 2024.
+Acting Chief of Mission of IOM in Vietnam Mitsue Pembroke highly appreciated Vietnam's efforts to effectively promote safe migration and prevent and combat human trafficking, especially the Government's efforts in amending the Law on Prevention and Combat of Human Trafficking in 2024.

-“This is a remarkable milestone and demonstrates Viet Nam’s strong commitment to combating this crime.
-The law amendments will lay a stronger foundation to address the increasingly complex trends of human trafficking, which are further complicated by socio-economic challenges,” said IOM Acting Chief of Mission in Viet Nam.
+"This is a remarkable milestone and demonstrates Viet Nam's strong commitment to combating this crime.
+The law amendments will lay a stronger foundation to address the increasingly complex trends of human trafficking, which are being further complicated by socio-economic challenges," said the Acting Chief of Mission of IOM in Viet Nam.

 With nearly 2.4 billion young people globally, this is the largest generation in history.
 Of the 281 million international migrants, about 11.3% are under 24 years old.
-In Vietnam, there are more than 22 million young people between the ages of 16 and 30, and many young people have been considering finding places with better work and study opportunities./.
+In Vietnam, there are more than 22 million young people aged 16 to 30 and many young people have been considering looking for places with better work and study opportunities./.

 Thuy Dung